rccmodena/UDACITY_cpp/README.md

 # UDACITY_cpp

 - Using cmake:
-- Inside the folder with source code, create a file CMakeLists.txt:
+- Inside the folder with source code, create a folder build\
+- Inside build create a file CMakeLists.txt:

 ```
 cmake_minimum_required(VERSION 3.17)